-Also, despite the College Board’s insistence that the redesigned SAT reflects “what students are learning in school” (a nonsense statement if ever there was one, given the curricular inconsistency that characterizes the American educational system), the reality is that there continue to be plenty of passages that have, quite frankly, nothing in the least to do with what gets taught in the average high school classroom.
+Also, despite the College Board’s insistence that the redesigned SAT reflects “what students are learning in school” (a euphemism for Common Core and a nonsense statement if ever there was one, given the curricular inconsistency that characterizes the American educational system), the reality is that there continue to be plenty of passages that have, quite frankly, nothing in the least to do with what gets taught in the average high school classroom.
 As has always been the case, students who read on their own about a lot of different subjects will be at a significant advantage over those who don’t.

 While going through all of my quizzes to make some edits/updates, I noticed that while there were an awful lot of grammar exercises, I was sorely lacking in the reading quizzes department — and that was really a major oversight (oops!) since for a lot of students, that’s the hardest part of the test.
 So I’ve decided to remedy the issue. (more…)

 I recently noticed that a couple of my students were kept missing ACT reading comp questions that should have been very straightforward.
 Their reading was strong enough that they shouldn’t have been getting those questions wrong, and at first I wasn’t sure why they were having trouble.
 Upon closer inspection, however, I realized that the questions giving them trouble consistently had answers located in the introduction.

 What I suspect was happening was this: they saw a question without a line reference, and if they didn’t remember the answer, their immediate reaction was to panic and (subconsciously) assume that the answer was going to be buried somewhere in the middle of the passage — somewhere very difficult to find.
 Basically, they were so used to assuming that things would be hard that it never occurred to them that they might actually be easy!